 It may not seem that way, but getting your signature font wrong can run a big risk.
 A failed choice of email signature font can cause some all too often problems:

 - If your font is not web-safe it may not be available in all email platforms or browsers.
-If so, the browsers will fall back to a default font that may break your signature design.
+If so, the browsers will fall back to a default font that may break your signature design (read on for more information about fallback fonts).

 - If your font is too stylish it may create an unprofessional impression or cause people to assume you are disorderly or unreliable.